☀ University of York · BloombergNEF · Ember · REPD 2025 — Research Validated

 The first of four Land Use Principles requires that land "be planned and managed to deliver greater benefits across a range of outcomes."
 The named example is "solar generation designed to enable continued grazing of animals."
 VBPV is the technology built to deliver this on arable land.
 Conventional tilted solar is not.

 The specification gap.
 The Framework endorses the agrivoltaic outcome but does not yet specify the technology characteristics required to deliver it.
-Without published thresholds for agricultural productivity retention, the endorsement risks being claimed by conventional TMPV with minimal biodiversity enhancements.
+Without published thresholds for agricultural productivity retention, the endorsement risks being claimed by conventional TBPV with minimal biodiversity enhancements.
 Filling this gap is the campaign's central current objective.

 Read the Full CP 1545 Analysis →